qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 This restriction makes porting native multi-threaded code to Wasm harder.
 For example, locking in web worker can use normal locking, but locking in main thread must use spin-lock.
 Spin-locking for long time costs performance.

 The main thread can be blocked using [JS Promise integration](https://github.com/WebAssembly/js-promise-integration).
 That blocking will allow other code (JS code and Wasm code) to execute when blocking.
-This is called **reentrancy**.

-Wasm applications often use **shadow stack**.
-It's a stack that's in linear memory, managed by Wasm app rather than Wasm runtime.
-Shadow stack must be properly switched when Wasm code suspends and resumes using JS Promise integration.
-Otherwise, the shadow stack parts of different execution can be mixed and messed up.
-Other things may also break under reentrancy and need to be taken care of.
+This can cause **reentrance** problem described below.

 Also, as previously mentioned, if the canvas drawing code suspends (using JS Promise integration), the half-drawn canvas will be presented to web page.
 This can be workarounded by using [offscreen canvas](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas), drawn in web worker.